Skip to main content

 2. Are home prices in San Jose expected to drop significantly?

 Major price declines are unlikely.
-Inventory remains about 27% below pre-pandemic levels, and demand is supported by Silicon Valley employment, which continues to place a floor under prices.
+Inventory remains about 27% below pre-pandemic levels, and demand is supported by Silicon Valley employment, which has historically supported housing demand through economic cycles.

 3. How competitive is the San Jose housing market in 2026?